Top 5 Winter Plumbing Myths

 4. A frozen pipe always results in a burst water pipe leak.

 Copper cannot expand much before it splits.
 PEX, on the other hand, can expand up to 3 times its size without splitting and then relax back into its manufactured shape.
-While it certainly is possible to get a freeze break in PEX (especially at the fittings), it is much less likely than copper.
+While it is possible to get a freeze break in PEX (especially at the fittings), it is much less likely than copper.

 Image of Frozen Pipes